JeffreyThiessen/JeffreyThiessen.github.io/projects/bci/index.md

 layout: default
 ---

-# Filtering Muscular Interference from EEG Brain Data on Consumer Grade Device using Neural Networks
+# Filtering Muscular Interference from EEG Brain Data on Consumer Grade Devices using Neural Networks

 A Computer Honours Project under supervision of Dr. Neil Bruce for the University of Manitoba.